-Molly Danahy returned to CLC in September 2018.
-Molly litigates a wide range of voting rights, redistricting, and campaign finance matters before federal courts.
+Molly Danahy joined CLC as Litigation Counsel in 2018.
+Molly litigates voting rights, redistricting, and campaign finance cases at both the trial and appellate level.

 Molly currently serves as counsel in a number of voting rights cases, including Raysor v.
 Lee, challenging a Florida’s practice of denying voting rights restoration to citizens with past felony convictions who have outstanding legal debt they cannot afford to pay, and Memphis A. Philip Randolph Institute v.
 Hargett and Lichtenstein v.
 Hargett, challenging a series of Tennessee laws that limit access to absentee voting.
 She also serves as counsel in a number of actions against the Federal Election Commission, including Giffords v.
 FEC, challenging the FEC’s failure to act on allegations of illegal coordination between the NRA and the Trump Campaign, and CLC v.
 FEC, challenging the Commission’s failure to act on allegations of illegal contributions by federal prison contractor GEO Group.
 Molly helped lay the groundwork for the first ever legal challenge brought under the Washington State Voting Rights Act, Aguilar v.
 Yakima County, and continues to serve as counsel in that action challenging the dilution of Latino voting power in Yakima County.
 Molly also has an active FOIA practice.